 The shape of graphite in the microstructure is the main defining characteristic of ductile iron.
-In ductile iron, the graphites are present in nodular or spheroidal form (Fig. 1) that increases the ductility of the material.
+In ductile iron, the graphites are present in nodular or spheroidal form (Fig. 1) which increases the ductility of the material.
 Various nodulizing elements like magnesium, ferrosilicon, cerium, tellurium, etc are added to form those nodular graphites in ductile iron.

 Ductile Iron Composition

-Usually ductile iron is composed of 3.2 to 3.6% Carbon, 2.2 to 2.8% Silicon, 0.1 to 0.2% Manganese, 0.03 to 0.04% Magnesium, 0.005 to 0.04% Phosphorus, 0.005 to 0.02% Sulfur, Less than 0.4% Copper and Remaining (Around 94%) Iron.
+Usually, ductile iron is composed of 3.2 to 3.6% Carbon, 2.2 to 2.8% Silicon, 0.1 to 0.2% Manganese, 0.03 to 0.04% Magnesium, 0.005 to 0.04% Phosphorus, 0.005 to 0.02% Sulfur, Less than 0.4% Copper and Remaining (Around 94%) Iron.
 Additionally, tin or copper can be added to increase the strength of ductile iron at the expense of ductility.
 By adding chromium and nickel, the corrosion resistance of ductile iron can be improved.
 Also, to provide better oxidation protection Aluminum can be added replacing Silicon.

 Types of Ductile iron